xander-cs/Riki_Fox/README.md

 As a user, I want some sort of search feature that will allow me quick and general access to the wiki's knowledge base

 As a user, I want a more robust advanced search feature so I can search the pages based off of keywords, phrases, and users, so that it is easier for me to navigate between pages.

+# Configuration

+1. Update CONTENT_DIR and USER_DIR in config.py.
+    * CONTENT_DIR should point to the directory where your `content' is located.
+    * USER_DIR should point to the directory where your `user' is located.